Quick Answer

 Does renters insurance cover roommates?

 Generally, a standard renters policy covers only the named policyholder and, in most cases, resident family members.
 A roommate who is not listed on the policy is typically not covered.
-If you share an apartment, each roommate should either obtain their own separate policy or be explicitly added as a named insured — check with your insurer about their specific rules.
+If you share an apartment, each roommate should either obtain their own separate policy or be explicitly added as a named insured, check with your insurer about their specific rules.

 Does renters insurance cover theft outside my apartment?

-Yes, most renters insurance policies include off-premises theft coverage, meaning your belongings can be covered even when they are stolen from your car, a hotel room, or another location away from your apartment.
+Yes, most renters insurance policies include off-premises theft coverage, meaning your belongings can be covered even when stolen from your car, a hotel room, or another location away from your apartment.
 Coverage limits for off-premises theft may differ from on-premises limits, so review your policy carefully.

 What is a jewelry rider and do I need one?